amack56/Project_2/.ipynb_checkpoints/README-checkpoint.md

 - Applied the MinMaxScaler to the X and y values to scale the data between 0 and 1
 - Reshaped the X_train and X_test data for the model

-## Built and Trained the LSTM
+## Built and Trained the LSTM RNN Model
-- Defined the model architecture and compiled the model
+- Defined the model architecture
+- Compiled the model
 - Fit the model
 - Ran two different models to exemplify our process